Electronic Access Agreement

 “Instrument” has the same meaning as set out in the Deposit Account Agreement and includes items such as cheques, drafts and money orders.

-“Interac” means Interac Corporation, formerly known as Acxsys Corporation, and includes its successors and assigns.
+“Interac” means Interac Corporation and includes its successors and assigns.
 It supplies services related to e-Transfer Transactions to us and other financial institutions participating in the e-Transfer Service.

 “Interac Online Payment” means the online debit payment feature available on selected merchant websites and processed through Digital Banking.
 It allows you to debit funds from some Accounts to pay for goods and services to a Third Party participating in Interac Online Payment.